quantumomics/Beauty/README.md

 4. Each and every creations have an art and driving force behind that is thought.

+5. Each and every thought need philosophy, and it retains the possibility of mathematical equations.

+6. In nature, each and every creations have equations.

+7. Beauty driven by a mathematical equations.

+8. Beauty is unit less.

+9. Beauty is a philosophy.

 ¶ Proof(s):

 1. Beauty is a jewellery itself.